NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 flows have different RTT values, their throughput ratio is linearly proportional to the inverse of their RTT ratios.
 This is true independently of the level of statistical multiplexing on the link.
+The convergence time depends on the network environments (e.g., bandwidth, RTT) and the level of statistical multiplexing, as mentioned in {{prin-beta}}.

 ## Performance with Misbehaving Nodes and Outside Attackers